PipeWire/wireplumber/docs/rst/configuration/live_configs.rst

 and `pw-metadata` API can be used to manipulate them.
 For example, with the below command all the new devices will be brought up at this new volume with the below command::

-  $pw-metadata -n sm-settings 0 device.default-input-volume 0.5 Spa:String:JSON
+  $ pw-metadata -n sm-settings 0 device.default-input-volume 0.5 Spa:String:JSON

-persistent configs
+Persistent Configs
 ==================
 When the persistent option is enabled all the changes done via live configs will be remembered across reboots or WirePlumber restarts.